kgroveshok/z80-homebrew/FORTH.md

 =====

+User words are executed before system words so in theory you could replace system words with your own...

 While still a lot of dev going on see ![WORD-LIST.md](WORD-LIST.md) for watch is working and what is left to do.
 There is also a shell script that lists the words from the source and shows which ones are working and what are left to do.